dylanvans/real-time-web/README.md

 - Get tweets from multiple trending topics
 - Real time data visualization of the tweets that come in
 - Notify user when an error occurs on the stream with twitter
-- Notify user when connection between client and server is lost
+- Notify user when connection between client and server fails
 - Same data on server and client, even with tunnel events
+- Read all the tweets afterwards

 ## Wishlist
 - OAuth 'Sign in with Twitter' option, so a user can share their predictions or score.
 And so the app has no rate limiting issues anymore.
 - Database integration for users, users score and the twitter data itself
 - A durable socket based timer.
 Right now the timer isn't exact and a bit unpredictable because of tunnel events
+- Browser/device testing
+- Refactor code to modules

 ## Installation
 1. Clone repository